totigm/typescript-template/README.md

 > _`yarn dev` and `npm run dev` do the same._

+### `yarn prod` or `npm run prod`

+Runs the app in the production mode.\

+Before running the app, it will run the linter, format code with Prettier, and build the project.

 ### `yarn build` or `npm run build`

 Builds the app for production to the `build` folder.